 To support individuals to raise concerns the School has set up the following ways these can be reported:

 Harassment and bullying should not be tolerated.
 LSE’s inclusive working and social environment is all of our responsibility and it’s vital we encourage, support and behave appropriately to one another.
 Report it, Stop it is the School’s anti-bullying and harassment campaign provides a confidential reporting form for use by staff, students and governors to be able to report bullying and harassment.

 The School’s Whistleblowing Policy (PDF) confirms our commitment to ensuring the School has an open culture where individuals are supported to raise concerns.
 The policy reinforces this by stating that we encourage the reporting of any genuine concerns of wrongdoing and that the School is committed to ensuring that individuals are not adversely affected as a result of reporting such wrongdoing.

-EXPOLINK are an independent organisation with impartial staff who are trained to handle your concerns.
+EQS’s Integrity Line allows you to make a confidential report online from any device.
 If you wish to report your concerns anonymously without leaving your name, you will be given a unique code number to be able to provide more information when necessary or to get feedback on how the query has been handled.

 Responding to concerns

 The following guidance has been developed for anyone to whom a concern has been raised.
 The guidance sets out the policies that are in place to address issues that can arise.

 How to Respond if a Concern is Reported to You (PDF)